 - Most recent and past bank statements

 - Bank details, including branch name and account number

 Finding a suitable guarantor in a new country is a tall order for international students.
 This could leave them in despair if they weren't around the city guide to find out how to choose a suitable guarantor for themselves.
 For starters, a Guarantor can be anyone you can feel to relate your stay with.
 They can be a living resident, a relative, or an organisation.
 Here are some important things to remember about who can be your guarantor:

 - They must be willing to be liable on your behalf.
 The role of a Guarantor is to effectively take on the commitments that the main party to the tenancy agreement is taking on.

 - They do not have to be your guardian.
 It is a common misconception that a Guarantor should be a personal connection.
 A Guarantor can be anyone who meets the required criteria by the landlord or agent.
 They can also be a third-party organisation.

 - If you’re going to the UK, your guarantor must also be a local resident.
 However, if you are studying in the US, your guarantor need not be a resident and can be a citizen of a different country.

-Being a competitive industry, many local authorities have started giving out guarantor services.
+Being a competitive industry, many local authorities have started giving out guarantor services so students can easily find UK-based guarantors.
 To ensure you're dealing with an authentic source, aim to contact the landlord's main office and consult your agency's legitimacy.
 Many local landlords are strong in market knowledge and will surely know the names of the popular guarantor services in the city.
 If your landlord agrees about the trustworthy nature, you can proceed with your guarantor services.

 Finding the perfect home is an important part of your student journey, and we want to do everything we can to help you.
-Finding a guarantor and signing a lease may all seem like daunting tasks at first, but after you know and understand all the ins and outs of the entire process, it gets much simpler.
+Finding a guarantor on the lease may seem daunting at first, but after you know and understand all the ins and outs of the entire process, it gets much simpler.
 We hope you’ve found this blog helpful and feel more confident in your search for a home!